Greed (franchise)

-Greed is a game show that originally aired in the United States on Fox.
-Its success in the U.S. led to it becoming a worldwide franchise as the show was adapted and recreated in several other countries.
+Greed is a game show that originally aired in the United States on Fox in 1999.
+Developed by Dick Clark in response to ABC's Who Wants to Be a Millionaire?', it featured five contestants (including one team captain) who answered multiple choice questions in a bid to climb the Tower of Greed and win the two million dollar jackpot.
+Despite an initial cancellation after only one season, it was later picked up by Game Show Network, and its eventual success in the U.S. led to it becoming a worldwide franchise as the show was adapted and recreated in several other countries.

-Furthermore, these had different music (the British version added extra sound effects in its title sequence), composed by British composer Graham Ness, and graphics set around a safe and a tower of gold bars, however, the gameplay was largely the same as the original U.S. version, aside mainly from the Australian version, which had a progressive jackpot.
+These international version featured different music (the British version added extra sound effects in its title sequence), composed by British composer Graham Ness, and graphics set around a safe and a tower of gold bars.
+However, the gameplay was largely the same as the U.S. original, aside from the Australian version, which featured a progressive jackpot.
 The standard international set was designed by British production designer Andy Walmsley.

 International versions

 All the international versions were produced by Pearson Television (now Fremantle).